When to Replace Stormwater Infrastructure

 Regular Cleaning

-Cleaning of stormwater infrastructure is another important maintenance activity that should be performed regularly.
-Sediment, debris, and other materials can accumulate inside pipes, which can reduce their capacity and effectiveness.
-Regular cleaning can lower the frequency of needed stormwater repair, which will lead to a longer lasting sewer system.
+Stormwater infrastructure cleaning is another important maintenance activity that should be performed regularly.
+Sediment, debris, and other materials can accumulate inside pipes, reducing their capacity and effectiveness.
+Regular cleaning can lower the frequency of needed stormwater repair, leading to a longer-lasting sewer system.

 Repair and Replace Before Severe Damage Occurs

 While regular maintenance is a key component of longevity, sewer repairs and replacements are inevitable.
-If a section of pipe has a severe crack, corrosion, or other damage, it may be necessary to replace that section of the pipe.
-Similarly, other parts of the infrastructure, such as catch basins, manholes, or headwalls, may also need to be replaced if they become damaged or worn out.
+If a section of pipe has a severe crack, corrosion, or other damage, it may be necessary to replace it.
+Similarly, other parts of the infrastructure, such as catch basins, manholes, or headwalls, may also need to be replaced if damaged or worn out.

 Outdated Technology, Materials or Design